James Dornan: Homophobic abuse of Ross Thomson

+False accusations of sectarianism against Lothian Buses

-In June 2021 Dornan accused Lothian Buses of sectarianism after the bus cancelled scheduled services on St Patrick's Day.
+In June 2021 Dornan accused Lothian Buses of sectarianism after they cancelled scheduled services on St Patrick's Day.
 In fact, the bus company's services had been suspended because of anti-social behaviour.
 Conservative MSP Sue Webber described the remarks as "completely false and poisonous" and urged him to apologise.
 After pressure from SNP councillors in Edinburgh, Dornan apologised privately to the bus company for his mistake.